 - improved hand-eye coordination

-Not all benefits of this type of therapy may be measurable, or quantifiable.
+Not all benefits of this type of therapy may be measurable.
 Some of what this type of therapy can offer may be felt on an emotional and spiritual level.

 Herbal Medicine

-Another type of plant-assisted therapy is a therapy that utilizes herbal medicines.
-Herbal medicines across the globe have been used to treat a wide range of medical conditions.
+Another form of plant-assisted therapy involves the use of herbal medicines.
+These medicines have been used to treat a wide range of medical conditions.

 Types of herbal medicines that may be used for herbal therapy include: